 Otherwise, the secondary taxpayer is subject to a tax equivalent to 5% of the value of the advertising fee (provided that the secondary taxpayer spends at least HUF 2.5 million in a month for advertisement services).
-In addition, such advertisement expense would not be a CIT deductible expense for the secondary taxpayer when filing its CIT return (upon the annual expense for advertisement service exceeds HUF 30 million).
+In addition, such advertisement expense would not be a CIT-deductible expense for the secondary taxpayer when filing its CIT return (upon the annual expense for advertisement service exceeding HUF 30 million).

 The amended legislation clarifies that for online advertisements, the person or organisation that has the right of disposal over the advertising space qualifies as the publisher of the advertisement (i.e. subject of the advertising tax).
 In addition, the obligation to determine the advertising tax base from the consolidated data of related companies no longer applies.